Chains (novel): Elihu Lockton (Master Lockton)

-Anne Lockton
+Anne Lockton (Madam Lockton)

 The main antagonist of Chains (and arguably the entire trilogy) and the wife of Elihu Lockton, she is also a Loyalist, though not as strongly committed as her husband.
 Very abusive towards Isabel, both physically and mentally, she does not call her by name and instead calls her Sal; in return demanding Isabel refers to her as Madam.
 Her harsh and brutal character is shown in her branding Isabel as a punishment for standing up to her and running away afterward.
 She strongly dislikes Isabel, as opposed to her liking Ruth because she is considered easier to order around.
 She is very impatient and she always blames Isabel for accidents she encounters, also often picking on the simplest mistakes such as not placing her dog statue in the right position after being dusted.
 When her husband's aunt falls sick, she hopes that her condition will cause her to die soon.
-Whenever Lady Seymour's condition improves, Mrs. Lockton seems to be saddened..
+When Lady Seymour's condition improves, Mrs. Lockton seems to be happy.